 Batman Begins introduces this theme through the series’ protagonist, Bruce Wayne/Batman (Christian Bale).
 Our main character’s arc is traditional in the most archetypal, monomythic sense, but Nolan’s execution of Wayne’s reluctant acceptance of fear is near perfect.
 Wayne’s character development is perhaps the strongest element of the film, maturing from a frightened boy scarred by the brutal murder of his parents to an insecure, vengeful young man to a disillusioned vigilante to, quite literally, a dark knight who weaponizes the fear of others.

 The most enticing aspect of Nolan’s portrayal of Wayne’s hero’s journey is how he confronts his inner demons, the devil on his shoulder.
-On the one hand, Wayne almost succumbs to his worst impulses by attempting to murder his parents’ killer, Joe Chill (Richard Brake), for which he is later chided by both his childhood friend, Rachel Dawes (Katie Holmes) and local mafia boss, Carmine Falcone (Tom Wilkinson), the latter of whom eliminated Chill for his own (legal) reasons.
+On the one hand, Wayne almost succumbs to his worst impulses by attempting to murder his parents’ killer, Joe Chill (Richard Brake), for which he is later chided by both his childhood friend, Rachel Dawes (Katie Holmes) and local mafia boss, Carmine Falcone (Tom Wilkinson), the latter who eliminated Chill for his own (legal) reasons.

 “You care about justice?
 Look beyond your own pain, Bruce.
 This city is rotting.
 People talk about the depression as if its history, and it’s not.
 Things are worse than ever down here!
 Falcone floods our streets with crime and drugs, preying on the desperate, creating new Joe Chills every day.
 Falcone may not have killed your parents, Bruce, but he’s destroying everything they stood for.” — Katie Holmes